mapeditor/tiled/docs/manual/custom-properties.rst

 Typed Tiles
 ~~~~~~~~~~~

-If you're using tile objects, you can set the type on the tile to avoid
+If you're using :ref:`tile objects <insert-tile-tool>`, you can set the
-having to set it on each object instance.
-Setting the type on the tile
+type on the tile to avoid having to set it on each object instance.
-makes the predefined properties visible when having the tile selected,
+Setting the type on the tile makes the predefined properties visible
-allowing to override the values.
-It also makes those possibly overriden
+when having the tile selected, allowing to override the values.
+It also
-values visible when having a tile object instance selected, again
+makes those possibly overridden values visible when having a tile object
-allowing you to override them.
+instance selected, again allowing you to override them.

 An example use-case for this would be to define custom types like "NPC",
 "Enemy" or "Item" with properties like "name", "health" or "weight".
 You